Moving or wish to move to Greece? Remember to carry your health insurance and know about the healthcare system in Greece. Read more here.

 Frequently Asked Questions About the Healthcare System in Greece

 In Greece, there are both public and private healthcare systems.
 Despite the recent financial crisis, the nation has relatively high expectations for healthcare.
-The healthcare system in Greece is freely accessible to both Greeks and foreigners.
+The healthcare in Greece is freely accessible to both Greeks and foreigners and ranks as a country with excellent healthcare for expats.

 The healthcare system is a hybrid one that combines the National Health System with other social insurance funds.
 Greece’s government health insurance covers medical expenses.
 However, private healthcare is also an option.